datafolklabs/cement/doc/source/dev/extensions.rst

     * :ref:`CementExtensionHandler <cement.core.extension>`

 Please reference the :ref:`IExtension <cement.core.extension>` interface
 documentation for writing your own extension handler.
+Additionally, more information on available extensions and their use is available in the :ref:`Cement API Documentation <api-ext>`

 **Important Note**: As of Cement 2.1.3, optional extensions with external dependencies are now being shipped along with mainline sources.
-This means, that Cement Core continues to maintain 100% zero dependency policy, however Framework Extensions *can*.
+This means, that Cement Core continues to maintain a 100% zero dependency policy, however Framework Extensions *can*.
 It is the responsibility of the application developer to include these dependencies via their application (as the Cement package does not include these dependencies).